Community service is at the very heart of The American Legion’s core beliefs

 Further, we are in the process of building a burn pit at the Veteran's Park in order to retire American Flags that have become unserviceable.
 The burn pit will allow the retirement of Flags in the public with respectful and honorable rites.

-We have several Accredited American Legion service officers are specially trained to provide expert assistance, free of charge, to veterans and their families.
+We have several Accredited American Legion service officers that are specially trained to provide expert assistance, free of charge, to veterans and their families.

 While the majority of a service officer’s work involves application for VA disability benefits, these compassionate professionals also provide information, referrals and resources on education, employment and business, death benefits and other important topics.